loyjoy/academy/live/live.md

 ![Send animation](send_animation.png "Send animation")

 <b>3.
 Block user</b>
-<br>There is also the possibility to to block certain users from the live chat. </br>
+<br>There is also the possibility to to block certain users from the Live chat. </br>

-## Wrap-up: LoyJoy's Live Chat Benefits
+## Wrap-up: LoyJoy's Live chat Benefits

 1. Enabling live human interaction